naufiero/abaco/README.md

     processes (or actors!) on a single host, the system can be easily deployed and scaled up across any number of hosts.
 See the `ansible` directory for scripts used to deploy abaco in production-like environments.
-For more information on the abaco architecture see (<https://github.com/TACC/abaco/blob/master/docs/architecture.rst>).
+For more information on the Abaco architecture see (<https://github.com/TACC/abaco/blob/master/docs/architecture.rst>).
-    UPDATE: with the announcement of Docker 1.12 and embedded orchestration, parts of this section will be updated to make deploying on a swarm cluster seamless and automatic from the compose file.
 -   **Configurable**: Many aspects of the Abaco system are configurable via the abaco.conf file.
 The example contained in this repository is self-documenting.